You know the feeling…

 Short-term Solutions Make It Worse

-Most short-term solutions for fatigue are nothing more than one form of stimulant or another:
+Most short-term solutions for fatigue are nothing more than one form of stimulant or another (I am sure you will recognize some of these):

 - stimulants like coffee and sugar snacks do a number on your body by upping the sugar that sets you on the road to metabolic disorder and diabetes.
 It’s a high price to pay for a temporary boost that depletes us later.
 It’s a kind of deficit spending for the body.

 - distraction can help us pump ourselves up.
-Loud music and entertainment can create a high of sorts which is not actually restful and may negatively affect the nervous systems of highly sensitive people.
+Music, social media, and entertainment may negatively affect the nervous systems of highly sensitive people.

 - reaching for food is actually a rational instinct since food supports our health and ability to function.
 Unfortunately, one of the challenges extremely busy people have is that much of our food supply is processed and full of all sorts of chemicals as well as corn syrup and other ingredients that increase weight and act as stimulants to the body.
 Because processed food is so high in calories and low in nutrition it can cause people to want to eat more to meet their nutritional needs and when they are tired their nutritional needs rise.
 Fatigue can, therefore, contribute to weight issues.